kunle-oduks/TelcoCustomersChurn/README.md

 # TelcoCustomersChurn
- Using deep learning to determine attrition of a telco company's customer
+ Using deep learning to determine attrition of a telco company's customer base